corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/overview.md

 {{< note >}}
 **Your feedback helps** -
-Please [send any feedback](https://r3dev.zendesk.com/hc/en-us/requests/new) you have about this documentation, or the Corda 5 Developer Preview.
-We want to hear from you so we can make the next versions of Corda work harder for you than ever.
+Please [give us feedback](https://r3dev.zendesk.com/hc/en-us/requests/new) so we can make the upcoming versions of Corda work harder for you than ever.
 {{< /note >}}

 In this preview, you can: